-• Publications of:
+a.
+Publications of:

-Books
+- Books.

-- Book chapters
+- Book chapters.

-- Revised edition of book
+- Revised edition of book.

-- Edited scholarly book
+- Edited scholarly book.

-- Monographs
+- Monographs.

-- Papers in refereed professional journals
+- Papers in refereed professional journals.

-- Papers in refereed conference proceedings
+- Papers in refereed conference proceedings.

-- Textbooks
+- Textbooks.

-- Research synopses
+- Research synopses.

-- Instructional software, or videos developed for professional dissemination (must be reviewed by outside experts)
+- Instructional software, or videos developed for professional dissemination (must be reviewed by outside experts).

-- Abstracts accepted for publication
+- Abstracts accepted for publication.

-- Other syntheses of knowledge
+- Other syntheses of knowledge.

-• Presentations of: papers/posters at appropriate professional meetings, invited addresses at professional meetings, invited addresses at other institutions.
-The expectation is an average of, or progress towards, one presentation per academic year.
+- b.
+Presentations of papers/posters at appropriate professional meetings, invited addresses at professional meetings, invited addresses at other institutions.

-• The submission or securing proposals for external funding of research is expected.
-Formal pursuit of a research grant involves written grant proposals submitted to appropriate potential funding organizations, either internal or external to Michigan Tech.
+- c.
+Formal pursuit of research grants is expected.
+It involves written grant proposals submitted to appropriate potential funding organizations, either internal or external to Michigan Tech.
+The submission of proposals for external funding is expected.

-• Examples of evidence of scholarly activity may include, but are not limited to:
+- d.
+Examples of evidence of scholarly activity may include, but are not limited to:

-- Professional recognition by scholars in that field. - Professional reputation (both inside and outside of the University) - Scholarly presentations at conferences as member of panel, respondent, or - session chair - Speeches or lectures given in areas of expertise - Unpublished research reports - Discussion notes accepted by scholarly journal - Citations of works in professional publications - Publications in high impact journals - Long term, evaluated school input projects - Review of books, manuscripts or proposals for outside agencies, publishers, or organizations.

-Active participation (and, where possible, leadership) in professional societies; and attendance at professional meetings.
+- Professional recognition by scholars in that field.

+- Professional reputation (both inside and outside of the University).

+- Scholarly presentations at conferences as member of panel, respondent, or session chair.

+- Speeches or lectures given in areas of expertise.

+- Unpublished research reports.

+- Discussion notes accepted by scholarly journal.

+- Citations of works in professional publications. - Publications in high impact journals. - Long term, evaluated school input projects. - Review of books, manuscripts or proposals for outside agencies, publishers, or organizations. - Active participation (and, where possible, leadership) in professional societies; and attendance at professional meetings.